Celebrate Berlin with this LEGO® Architecture Skyline model!

 Recreate Berlin's blend of historical and modern architecture with this realistic LEGO® brick model.
 The LEGO Architecture Skyline Collection offers models suitable for display in the home and office, and has been developed for all with an interest in travel, architectural culture, history and design.
 Each set is scaled to give an accurate representation of the comparative size of each structure, with true-to-life color depiction.
 This set features the Reichstag, Victory Column, Deutsche Bahn Tower, Berlin TV Tower and the Brandenburg Gate, and is finished with a decorative “Berlin” nameplate.

-- Model features the Reichstag, Victory Column, Deutsche Bahn Tower, Berlin TV Tower, the Brandenburg Gate, and 3 sections of the Berlin Wall decorated with graffiti
+- Features the Reichstag, Victory Column, Deutsche Bahn Tower, Berlin TV Tower and the Brandenburg Gate.